ooandreoo/ooandreoo/README.md

 - 👋 Hi, I’m @ooandreoo
 - 👀 I’m interested in software development, and how to make my code more performant, secure, following a good architecture and good programming practices
-- 🌱 I’m currently learning Java, Golang and Python
+- 🌱 I’m currently learning Golang